jancillotti/pq-benchmarks/README.md

     ./functional_test.bash

-Results will be displayed in the terminal and written to results per-algorithm results files (e.g., "ecdsa_results,txt").
+Results will be displayed in the terminal and written to per-algorithm results files (e.g., "ecdsa_results.txt").